Few-shot Incremental Event Detection: Models

-Then the old and new samples $\mathcal{N}=R \cup X_{s}^{\prime}$ (where $X_{s}^{'}$ represent the samples of the new class ) are learned together.
-Since the number of new samples is higher than old samples, it still causes the model to focus more on the learning of the new class $C_{i}^{n+1}$.
-But at the same time, the model still reviews and recalls the old class.
+Then the old and new samples $\mathcal{N}=R \cup X_{en}$ (where $X_{en}$ represent the samples of the new class with external knowledge) are learned together.
+Since there are more new samples than old samples, the model still focuses more on learning the new class $C_{i}^{n+1}$.
+At the same time, the model reviews and recalls the old class.